 Is GlassPointe Worth the Cost?

-If you choose to sign with up with GlassPointe, payments are only accepted by a debit or credit card issued by a U.S. bank, unless otherwise arranged with GlassPointe.
+If you choose to sign up with GlassPointe, the company only accepts payments from a debit or credit card issued by a U.S. bank, unless otherwise arranged with GlassPointe.
 And, it’s important to note that equipment and training fees are non-refundable.
-(For other business and extra-income ideas that may be a better fit for you, see our list of ways to make money on the side.)